AdobeDocs/experience-platform.de-DE/help/rtcdp/destinations/jw-player-analytics-extension.md

 This extension is available in the [!DNL Destinations] catalog for all customers who have purchased Adobe Real-time CDP.

-Um diese Erweiterung verwenden zu können, benötigen Sie Zugriff auf Experience Platform Launch.
-Experience Platform Launch ist für Adobe Experience Cloud-Kunden als integrierte, Mehrwert bietende Funktion verfügbar.
-Wenden Sie sich an den Administrator Ihres Unternehmens, um Zugriff auf Launch zu erhalten.
-Bitten Sie ihn, Ihnen die Berechtigung **[!UICONTROL manage_properties]** zu erteilen, damit Sie Erweiterungen installieren können.
+Um diese Erweiterung verwenden zu können, benötigen Sie Zugriff auf Adobe Experience Platform Launch.
+Platform Launch ist für Adobe Experience Cloud-Kunden als integrierte, Mehrwert bietende Funktion verfügbar.
+Contact your organization administrator to get access to Platform Launch and ask them to grant you the **[!UICONTROL manage_properties]** permission so you can install extensions.

 ## Installieren einer Erweiterung {#install-extension}